AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/microsoft-dynamics-sync-details/enable-campaign-sync.md

 ---
 # Enable Campaign Sync {#enable-campaign-sync}

-This option allows Marketo to add and remove members from MS Dynamics Campaign.
+This option allows Marketo Engage to add and remove members from MS Dynamics Campaign.

 >[!PREREQUISITES]
 >